 Tap to trail distance: 0.8 miles

 Afterward, rest your feet on Old Schoolhouse Brewery’s welcoming patio right on the Chewuch River.
 They source the meat for their lamb burger from a farm a mile down the road and brew their beer with local hops to make beauties like their Betty Mopper New England-style hazy IPA and Rendezvous Porter.
-In addition to their pub, the brewery also operates a taproom in nearby Twisp.

-Tap to trail distance: 1.4 miles
+Tap to trail distance: About 5 miles

 About the Author